aave/interface/CONTRIBUTING.md

 localStorage.setItem('forkRPCUrl', <rpcUrl>);
 ```

-Since `localStorage` changes are not not observed, _you’ll need to reload after setting the parameters_.
+Since `localStorage` changes are not observed, _you’ll need to reload after setting the parameters_.
 After reloading, the market selection should show forked markets for all the markets that run on `forkBaseChainId`.
 To make actual transactions on the fork, you’ll need to setup your wallet to use the same `rpcUrl` you provided as `forkRPCUrl`.
 This will require you to setup your wallet by adding in the new fork network and connecting to the app with it.

 If you are using MetaMask, make sure to configure the Tenderly fork RPC URL into a new network configuration.
 Give it a network name, and you'll want to use the same values that you copied into `localStorage` for the other fields.
 See below as an example: